FintanMi/chatterbox-api/README.md

 Implementation:

 A register form appears when a new user clicks on the register button.
 A new user only has to fill the form in and they'll be signed up.
+Chatterbox text will be animated along the x axis.

 ![Register](docs/register_1.png)
 ![Register](docs/register_1.1.png)